aherbert/gdsc-smlm/docs/fitting_plugins.rst

 This plugin allows the fitting engine to be configured without running ``Peak Fit`` on an image.
 The plugin dialog has several sections controlling different parts of the fitting algorithm.
 These settings are the same as the ``Peak Fit`` plugin and are described in section :numref:`{number}: {name} <fitting_plugins:Peak Fit>`.

 As with the ``Peak Fit`` plugin the current settings are loaded when the plugin is initialised.
-If no settings exists then a default set of settings will be created.
+If no settings exist then a default set of settings will be created.

 The ``Fit Configuration`` plugin allows the configuration to be viewed and updated without the need to have an image open.
 Since all plugins can be called from ``ImageJ`` scripts this also allows creation of a batch macro to change the fit configuration settings.